unitaryfund/mitiq/docs/source/examples/zne_logical_rb_cirq_stim.md

 ```

 Given a fixed (serial) sampling budget, here `base_shots = 10,000`, at code distances below the maximum available on the device, we can parallelize executions of each logical RB circuit and thereby take additional samples simultaneously.
+Note that we are not cutting the RB circuits but instead virtually splitting up the device to run the same logical RB circuit instance multiple times in parallel, with fewer qubits used for correction.
 The function `scale_shots` calculates how many total samples we can take, assuming lower code distance executions can be parallelized.
 Fixing a sampling budget across unmitigated and mitigated workflows provides a fair comparison of the results in terms of the resources required.